cloudbees/ec-specs-examples/README.md

   ```

 ## Write specification (spec test) classes
 Spock allows you to write specifications that describe expected features exhibited by a system.
-An ec-specs specification is a Groovy class with a naming pattern `<Something>Spec` that extends from `com.electriccloud.spec.SpockTestSupport`, which extends from `spock.lang.Specification`.
+An ec-specs specification is a Groovy class with a naming pattern `<YOUR-CUSTOM>Spec` that extends from `com.electriccloud.spec.SpockTestSupport`, which extends from `spock.lang.Specification`.

 ### Structure of a simple specification class
 The following is an example of a simple specification class: